Military history of Italy during World War II: Armistice with the Allies and German invasion

-Italian troops captured by the Germans were given a choice to keep fighting with the Germans.
-About 94,000 Italians accepted and the remaining 710,000 were designated Italian military internees and were transported as forced labour to Germany.
-Some Italian troops that evaded German capture in the Balkans joined the Yugoslav (about 40,000 soldiers) and Greek Resistance (about 20,000).
-The same happened in Albania.
+Italian troops captured by the Germans were given a choice to keep fighting with the Germans, and the 615,000 who refused were designated Italian military internees and were transported as forced labour to Germany, of whom 30,000 died in captivity.
+Some Italian troops who evaded German capture in the Balkans joined the partisans – approximately 40,000 in Yugoslavia and 20,000 in Greece.